Science-Bird/ScienceBirdTweaks/README.md

 <br />

-A few properties of the zap gun are also configurable:
+A few properties of the zap gun and hazards are also configurable:

+- Sound effect for the mine cooldown animation

 - Battery life of the zap gun